decompals/decompedia/projects/gamecube-wii/wii-menu.md

 * **Revolution SDK**
   * The Revolution SDK seems to be recompiled on every release.
 For example the build date of 4.3 is `100420`, which translates to 2010/04/20, and the SDK build dates shows "Apr 20 2010".
-  * It also looks to be a pretty early SDK revision.
 * **RevoEX**
 * **NintendoWare for Revolution**
   * The version of NintendoWare for Revolution used for the Wii Menu would later be shipped in with the HOME Menu (HBM) library under the name `nw4hbm`, along with other small parts of Wii Menu code.